programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 {% include figure.html filename="groupblogging-set-branch-restrictions.png" caption="Screenshot showing how to restrict some collaborators to following the review process" %}

-You should have three total checkboxes checked.
 Click the green "Save changes" button at the bottom-left of the page.

 You'll want the site to let folks know if someone on your team requests a reviewer.
 Each reviewer can receive these notifications by visiting <https://github.com/settings/profile> and clicking on "notifications" in the lefthand menu.
 Scroll down to the "email notifications" section, make sure the email where you want to receive notifications is entered correctly, and tick the checkbox next to "Pull Request reviews".